 In March 2022, the FASB issued ASU 2022-02, "Financial Instruments-Credit Losses" (Topic 326): Troubled Debt Restructurings and Vintage Disclosures, which eliminates the accounting guidance for troubled debt restructurings ("TDR") for creditors that have adopted the CECL standard and requires enhanced disclosures for loan modifications made to borrowers experiencing financial difficulty in the form of interest rate reductions, principal forgiveness, other-than-insignificant payment delays, or term extensions.
 In addition, the new guidance requires presentation in the vintage disclosures of current-period gross write-offs by year of origination.
 The amendments in this update became effective for fiscal years beginning after December 15, 2022.
-This update did not have a material effect on the Company's financial statements.
+This update did not have a material effect on the Company's financial statements, except for requiring additional disclosure relating to loan modifications to borrowers experiencing financial difficulty.